m5c/EthereumGuide/ethereum-guide.md

             "timestamp": "0x00"
         }

 Essentially, this description nails down the characteristics of your new custom blockchain.
 However in a network, there must not be two different chains using the same *chainId*.
-To avoid that, edit the *chainId* value and fill in a number that is sufficiently high and unique, e.g. your birthday + 12345, then dave the file.
+To avoid that, edit the *chainId* value and fill in a number that is sufficiently high and unique, e.g. your birthday + 12345, then save the file.

 For an explanation of the remaining fields, [look here](https://ethereum.stackexchange.com/questions/2376/what-does-each-genesis-json-parameter-mean).